ngtdigital/balory/privacy-policy.md

 ---

 ## 6. Contact and Support
-For privacy or data protection questions, you can contact us at:
+For privacy or data protection questions, please contact us at:

 **Email:** ngt-digital@outlook.com
 We typically respond within 24–48 hours.